bradgough/karan/karan_sa.rst

 What is Karan?
 Put simply, Karan is a component that allows the Calm services to run PowerShell scripts on Windows virtual machines.
 Think of Karan as a “translation” layer between Calm and the Windows VMs.

-..
-Note :: The official reference for deploying Karan is located in the Nutanix Documentation.
+.. note:: The official reference for deploying Karan is located in the nutanix_documentation_.
 This guide is not intended as a replacement for the official documentation.

 Configure Karan